-Click on a tool which you have been using previously and start the integration of email list from it.
+Click on a tool that you have been using previously and start the integration of the email list from it.
 The data transfer is protected by public and secret keycodes which need to be entered in the tools for safe data transfer.

 LinkedIn Retargeting Results

-The results which audience matched targeting have produced are staggering.
+The results which audience-matched targeting has produced are staggering.
 Website retargeting has shown an increase of around 30% in CTR.
 Account retargeting increased Post-click conversion rates by 32%.
 Similarly, contact retargeting increased CTR by a whopping 37%.

 If you are a digital marketer, you should know that these results are highly encouraging.
-Marketing automation integration lets you reach prospects you already know on LinkedIn to share relevant content and grow your business.
+LinkedIn automation tools let you reach prospects you already know on LinkedIn to share relevant content and grow your business.

 LinkedIn matched audience retargeting allows for continuous marketing throughout the customer life cycle.
 This includes generating brand awareness, marketing, retargeting, and finally lead generation.